Once upon a time there was a news anchor and a candidate…

 As a retired career educator, there is a special place in my heart for children, for the sanctity of life, and for the right of every woman right to make reproductive choices.
 Spending a great number of hours in drive time to and from work over the years, my radio station of choice was the local NPR affiliate, and there were two interviews with then Pennsylvania Senator Rick Santorum—one on Fresh Air (8/30/04); the other on Morning Edition (8/4/05)—that resonated with me and kept returning to my conscious mind as the years went on.
 In early 2016, as the presidential primary campaigns began to ramp up, Santorum’s responses to questions about abortion reminded me of two key takeaways from his earlier NPR interviews: 1) life begins at conception, and 2) all life should be respected, honored and protected at all stages of life.
 Those takeaways prompted me to create and post (on my then Educational Follies blog) the above, totally fictitious account of a TV news anchor’s interview with a senatorial candidate.
 “Once Upon a Time …” (c) 2016 Jeff Lee Byrem

 Dear Reader: your “follow” will be most appreciated (click “Menu” in this post) as will forwarding this post’s link to a friend who you think might enjoy the blog.
 Thanks!
 Jeff

-(No copyright infringement is intended nor is there an intent on the part of the blogger to monetize the use of the featured image in this post)
+The featured image is a copyright free picture created by James Timothy Peters at Pixabay; no copyright infringement is intended nor is there an intent on the part of the blogger to monetize the use of the featured image in this post.